 The Digital Fabric of Political Violence

-The global impact of social media is undeniable—reshaping how we think, feel, and form beliefs.
-These platforms have become powerful tools for shaping political narratives and influencing public opinion.
-However, platforms like X, Facebook, and Instagram are also frequently misused to spread hate speech and harmful ideologies, fueling tech-enabled violence against marginalized and underrepresented communities.
-Despite the growing evidence of harm, social media companies continue to fall short in addressing the damage occurring on their platforms.
-In collaboration with Amnesty International, we invite you to an evening of critical conversation about tech-enabled online violence and platform accountability.
-We will draw from A Thousand Cuts, Amnesty’s report on how X failed to protect Poland’s LGBTQIA+ community.
-And we will explore practical tools for better content moderation, platform governance, and protecting human rights online.
+Online platforms have become powerful tools for the construction of political narratives.
+They help form our beliefs and reshape how we think and feel.
+However, platforms like X, Facebook and Instagram are also frequently misused to spread hate and harmful ideologies which fuels tech-enabled violence against marginalized communities.
+Despite the growing evidence of harm, social media companies fail to address the damage that occurs on their platforms.
+Together with Amnesty International, we create a space to talk about these forms of tech-enabled violence and platform accountability.
+How can content be moderated?
+And more importantly, how can human rights be secured online?
+Join us in the discussion, where we will draw from A Thousand Cuts, an Amnesty report on how X failed to protect Poland’s LGBTQIA+ community.

 Please note: you can register here to follow the livestream for this programme.